mandeepcodetechniq/iOS-game-Tutorial/README.md

     physicsWorld.contactDelegate = self //the game scene is set as the delegate
 ```

-inside **addMonster()**, add these lines after creating the monster sprite:
+inside **addBug()**, add these lines after creating the bug sprite:

 ```
 bug.physicsBody = SKPhysicsBody(rectangleOf: bug.size) // create physics body, a rectangle like the picture shows
 bug.physicsBody?.isDynamic = true // *dynamic* sprite means move actions will control the movement of the bug (declared in touchesEnded(..) and not by the physics engine.
-If we set this as false, our code won't detect teh collisions, report it and make the sprites disappear anymore bug.physicsBody?.categoryBitMask = PhysicsCategory.bug // set category bug.physicsBody?.contactTestBitMask = PhysicsCategory.projectile // collision with which category should trigger a response (by notifying the contact delegate) bug.physicsBody?.collisionBitMask = PhysicsCategory.none // which category of object should the bug category have teh physics engine handle contact with, like bouncing off.
+If we set this as false, our code won't detect teh collisions, report it and make the sprites disappear anymore bug.physicsBody?.categoryBitMask = PhysicsCategory.bug // set category bug.physicsBody?.contactTestBitMask = PhysicsCategory.laserBall // collision with which category should trigger a response (by notifying the contact delegate) bug.physicsBody?.collisionBitMask = PhysicsCategory.none // which category of object should the bug category have teh physics engine handle contact with, like bouncing off.
 We don't want the balls bouncing off the bugs so we set it to none.
 ```

 Now the same code is added after setting the laserBall position,
 ```
-laserBall.physicsBody = SKPhysicsBody(circleOfRadius: projectile.size.width/2)
+laserBall.physicsBody = SKPhysicsBody(circleOfRadius: laserBall.size.width/2)
 laserBall.physicsBody?.isDynamic = true
-laserBall.physicsBody?.categoryBitMask = PhysicsCategory.projectile
+laserBall.physicsBody?.categoryBitMask = PhysicsCategory.laserBall
-laserBall.physicsBody?.contactTestBitMask = PhysicsCategory.monster
+laserBall.physicsBody?.contactTestBitMask = PhysicsCategory.bug
 laserBall.physicsBody?.collisionBitMask = PhysicsCategory.none
-laserBall.physicsBody?.usesPreciseCollisionDetection = true //This is important to set for fast moving bodies like projectiles, because otherwise there is a chance that two fast moving bodies can pass through each other without a collision being detected.
+laserBall.physicsBody?.usesPreciseCollisionDetection = true //This is important to set for fast moving bodies like laserBalls, because otherwise there is a chance that two fast moving bodies can pass through each other without a collision being detected.
 ```

 We will aslo add this function to the end of **GameScene.swift** before the end of the class.
 ```
 func laserBallDidCollideWithBug(laserBall: SKSpriteNode, bug: SKSpriteNode) {
-  projectile.removeFromParent()
+  laserBall.removeFromParent()
-  monster.removeFromParent()
+  bug.removeFromParent()
 }
 ```